Troubles with quantified risk

 Subjective interpretations view probability as the belief of future events.

 The sunrise problem is a similar, classical example that frequentist approaches also stumble on.
 Will we see the sunrise tomorrow?
-A strict frequentist result might suggest that it is impossible that the sun wouldn’t rise tomorrow (The sun has risen on 100%
+A strict frequentist result might suggest that it is impossible that the sun wouldn’t rise tomorrow (The sun has risen on 100% of our observable days).

 But… suns explode!
 We require tooling to model with all information available (expert belief, reference classes, and confidence) when data is lacking or expensive to observe.
 Subjectivist methods bolster the weaknesses of measurement.
 Our particular sun has never exploded, but it is still a sun.